Sexual Battery

 • sexual battery on a person alleged to be physically helpless to resist or physically incapacitated.

-Just prior to the charges being dropped, we had filed a Reverse Williams Rule motion showing that the alleged victim had fabricated a factually similar allegation of rape against another man.
-Although the state filed a motion in limine to exclude any mention of that evidence, after a hearing on the motions, the court issued an order on February 28, 2022, specifically allowing the defense to present this evidence at trial.
+Although the state filed a motion in limine to exclude any mention of that evidence, after a hearing on the motions, the court issued an order specifically allowing the defense to present this evidence at trial.
+Shortly thereafter, the State dropped all charges.

-On December 5, 2018, the jury returned a “not guilty” in a case pending before the Honorable Susan L. Barthle in Dade City, FL.
+The jury returned a “not guilty” in a case pending before the Honorable Susan L. Barthle in Dade City, FL.
 The sex crime was charged as a first-degree felony, punishable by life in prison (with a 25 year minimum mandatory prison sentence).
 Instead of facing those penalties, our client was exonerated and walked out of the courthouse with us after the jury returned the “not guilty” verdict.
 Leslie M. Sammis was the lead attorney in the case.

 Disclaimer: The facts of your case may differ from the facts discussed here.
 Not all case results are listed here.
 The case results discussed here do not necessarily represent the results obtained in all cases.
 Each case is different and must be evaluated and handled on its own merit.